amnesiiac/amnesiiac.github.io/_posts/2024-06-27-linux-kernel-dts.md

 taking led driver as a instance, if want to change the gpio pin for led, then you should modify the led driver src, recompile the driver and reload the driver.

-however, the board with the same chip can rely on different hw resources, i.e. board-A choose gpio-a for led, board-B choose grio-b. kernel gpio driver support both gpio-a and gpio-b, then bus/device c code need to take care of the pin usage info. as a result, the kernel device src get ugly and bloated.
+however, the board with the same chip can rely on different hw resources, i.e. board-A choose gpio-a for led, board-B choose gpio-b for led. gpio kdrv is implemented to support both gpio-a and gpio-b, then bus/device c code will need to take care of the pin usage info for different platforms. as a result, the kernel device src get ugly and bloated.

-by introducing dts info as a separate config, the device src code wont be botherred by the annoying hardcode: when board is bringing up, uboot get executed to load kernel & dts files into memory, then start the kernel with dts addr in mem pass to it.
+the correct way to integrate "data-driven" framework is to: introducing dts info as a separate config, the device src code wont be botherred by the annoying hardcode: when board is bringing up, uboot is executed to load kernel & dts files into memory, then start the kernel with dts addr in mem pass to it.

 check the /sys/firmware/devicetree: